Skip Navigation

 • The technology lowers PCB levels measured in lake fish

-Their success has important implications for human health because PCBs are the primary drivers of fish consumption advisories issued by DNREC and the Delaware Division of Public Health.
+Their success has important implications for human health because PCB contamination is the primary reason that fish consumption advisories are issued by DNREC and the Delaware Division of Public Health.

 Sowers working on the Christina River